pentool/mvs-wall/README.md

 You can use this shader in Voxel Shader Mode as well, which allows you to modify the parameters and adjust the model cage in realtime.

+See a short [video on YouTube](https://youtu.be/KS0w3WHqEvk) about the shader in action.

 To install, download "mvs-wall.txt" and place it into your "MagicaVoxel > shader > custom" folder.

 ## Parameters